zhangyijia1979/joint_learn_wordembedding/readme.txt

-BioWordVec: Improving Biomedical Word Embeddings with Subowrd Information and MeSH Ontology
+BioWordVec: Improving Biomedical Word Embeddings with Subowrd Information and MeSH
 ================================================================================

 This sourcecode is a demo implementation described in the paper "BioWordVec:Improving Biomedical Word Embeddings with Subowrd Information and MeSH."